joedski/musings/Javascript/Journal 2020-07-24 - Accumulating Paginated Results in Request Bindings with the Requests Module.md

 So, `AsyncData<AxiosResponse> -> AsyncData<{ page, data }>`, which is to say `AsyncData.map (AxiosResponse -> { page, data })`.

 We then feed that to `Stream.scan RefreshableData.reduction AsyncData.NotAsked` and just `Stream.map (.lastData)` and feed that into `Stream.scan thingThatSticksPagesTogether` then `Stream.map Array.flatten`.

+### Start From Existing Work

+So before we get ahead of ourselves, the behavior I'm thinking about is already implemented in an existing project, albeit in a non-encapsulated, non-abstracted form.

+The behavior goes something like this:

+> TK: Dissect existing behavior!